Arrested in Massachusetts?

 - Trial: Most trials in Massachusetts criminal cases take place in district court where you have a right to have a trial in front of a judge (a bench trial), where the judge decides your guilt or innocence if you and your lawyer decide that is best for you.
 Otherwise, you will be set for a jury trial, where 6 empanelled citizens make that determination.

 - Sentencing: The Court imposes a sentence after a conviction at trial or after a plea bargain is formally accepted and a plea entered.
 Sentences may include fines, probation, jail time, community service, or some combination or those.
+Of course, we always fight for the minimum sentence alternative.
 After a conviction in a Massachusetts District Court, the sentence is usually issued immediately.